F1rst-Unicorn/stocks/manual/admin/server-installation.md

 ### CA

-Run the script in /usr/lib/stocks-server/setup-ca as user stocks to generate a CA and all needed keys.
+Run the script in /usr/lib/stocks-server/setup-ca as user tomcat8 to generate a CA and all needed keys.
 The script takes two arguments, provided as fully qualified paths: The first is the directory where to install the CA. The second path is where to find the openSSL config templates.
 For production deployment